N129BZ/chartserver/README.md

 # Aviation navigation charts using OpenLayers mapping via GPS coordinates from Stratux

 **Web-based application can use either offline VFR Charts or online OSM maps.
 Application built with node.js express and OpenLayers.
-Offline VFR charts use vfrsec.mbtiles database.
+Offline VFR charts use usavfr.mbtiles database.
 Application polls Stratux GPS/AHRS data to plot ownship position and heading over the map, giving basic "moving map" functionality.
 Also saves position data in a separate history database at user-defined intervals.**

 ###
 Offline use requires usavfr.mbtiles database (or a mbtiles database of your own choosing) to be placed in the ./public/data/ folder.